 “What was the bet about?”
 Sirius asked interested in this conversation.

-“Fine,” Alex said smirking and tried to find her valet to pay Lily her ten galleons.
+“Fine,” Alex said smirking and tried to find her wallet to pay Lily her ten galleons.

 “Can someone please explain?”
 James insisted.